Archive for Carpet Cleaning

 The choice of the proper cleaning system is extremely important.
 Some systems leave residues which promote re-soiling and defeat the whole purpose of cleaning.
 Some methods actually damage the carpet fibers and shorten the life of the carpet.
 Check with the carpet manufacturer for recommendations.

 Make sure to hire a cleaning company that offers all of these methods.
 In some cases it takes a combination of two or more methods to achieve the best results.
-The best “Multi Method Cleaners” in Hastings, Grand Island, Doniphan, Kenesaw, Juniata, Clay Center, and Harvard are, you guessed it..
+The best “Multi Method Cleaners” in Hastings, Juniata, and Doniphan are, you guessed it..
 Valentines Carpet Care.